This Chinese stir-fried beef with onions gets its distinctive flavor from two types of onions—yellow onions and green onions—for a satisfying dish.

 in a large bowl, combine the light soy sauce, rice wine or dry sherry, sesame oil, black pepper, and cornstarch.
 Add the beef, coating completely, and marinate at room temperature for about 15 minutes.

-While beef is marinating, prepare the onions, garlic, and ginger.
+While beef is marinating, prepare the sauce, onions, garlic, and ginger.

 Heat wok and add 2 tablespoons oil, allowing it to drizzle down the sides.